-Coincided with the descent of the Holy Qur’an, civilization has spread in the Islamic world, and among these sciences: history, medicine, chemistry, foundations, and Arabic language sciences from exchange, grammar, rhetoric, etc., so the status of the Arabic language has risen and has become the dominant language in the Arab countries and Muslims, and this all becomes clear The energy of the Arabic language due to its strong statement, authenticity of its words, and abundance of its meanings.
+Coincided with the descent of the Holy Qur’an, civilisation has spread in the Islamic world, and among these sciences: history, medicine, chemistry, foundations, and Arabic language sciences from the exchange, grammar, rhetoric, etc., so the status of the Arabic language has risen and has become the dominant language in the Arab countries and Muslims, and this all becomes clear The power of the Arabic language due to its strong statement, the authenticity of its words, and abundance of its meanings.

-For the aforementioned reasons, non-Arabic speakers were keen to study this language and to get acquainted with its vocabulary, meanings, grammar and everything related to it, so the emergence of so-called "teaching Arabic for non-arabic speakers", the emergence of this science has helped to activate the role of the Arabic language in facing challenges Its spread among non-Arab Muslims helps to understand the matters of their religion, as it is the source of the Noble Qur’an and the noble Prophet’s Sunna.
+For the aforementioned reasons, non-Arabic speakers were keen to study this language and to get acquainted with its vocabulary, meanings, grammar, and everything related to it, so the emergence of so-called "teaching Arabic for beginners non-Arabic speakers", the emergence of this science has helped to activate the role of the Arabic language in facing challenges Its spread among non-Arab Muslims helps to understand the matters of their religion, as it is the source of the Noble Qur’an and the noble Prophet’s Sunna.

-Teaching Arabic for non-native speakers will be in classical Arabic, not colloquial dialects; Because these colloquial are unable to meet the needs of foreigners in learning from different walks of life, teachers of Arabic have been keen to teach them to speakers on several levels.
+Teaching Arabic for beginners will be in classical Arabic, not colloquial dialects; Because these colloquial are unable to meet the needs of foreigners in learning from different walks of life, teachers of Arabic have been keen to teach them to speakers on several levels.

 The teacher of the Arabic school starts here at this level until the foreigner gets acquainted with the letter exits, which are ten outputs, "oral, dental, gingival, lateral, Gary, stratified, divine, annular, and laryngeal.
 We note that the audio units in the Arabic language cover the entire void.